sabbiramin113008/gredisql/README.md

 5. Not `all` Redis commands are found in the implementation, I'll try to cover it in the process.

 ## Inspiration and Tools I used
+1. `redis==5.0.0` is used to communicate with the Redis database.
+2. `strawberry-graphql` is used to do the heavy lifting.
+Also, I tried `ariadne` which is also another cool tool to try with.

 ## Features and Future Plans
+1. [X] String Commands.
+2. [X] List Commands.
+3. [X] Set Commands.

+And many more to come in the future iteration.

 ## Quick Starting the GraphQL Server
 ```python